webdev429/hma-admin/README.md

 [View More](https://material-dashboard-pro-laravel.creative-tim.com/?ref=mdl-readme)

 ## Documentation
-The documentation for the Material Dashboard Laravel is hosted at our [website](https://material-dashboard-pro-laravel.creative-tim.com/docs/getting-started/laravel-setup.html?ref=mdpl-readme).
+The documentation for the HMA Project Dashboard Laravel is hosted at our [website](https://material-dashboard-pro-laravel.creative-tim.com/docs/getting-started/laravel-setup.html?ref=mdpl-readme).

 ## File Structure
 ```